saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 2. The other TCP has crashed and ends up in a out-of-sync connection state
 3. Malicious attempts to disturb existing connections[^tcp-rst-attack]

-The happy path of TCP data transmission never involves a RST segment.
+Thus the happy path of TCP data transmission never involves a RST segment.

 # TCP Socket API

 To be able to utilize the networking stack, some kind of an interface has to be provided for applications.
-The _BSD Socket API_ is the most famous one and it originates from the 4.2BSD UNIX release from 1983.[^tcp-illustrated-implementation]
+The _BSD Socket API_ is the most famous one and it originates from the 4.2BSD UNIX release from 1983.[^tcp-illustrated-implementation] The socket API in Linux is compatible to the BSD Socket API.[^socket-man]

-The basic API in Linux is pretty straight-forward.
-You reserve a socket by calling `socket(2)`, passing the type of the socket and protocol as parameters.
+A socket is reserved from the networking stack by calling `socket(2)`, passing the type of the socket and protocol as parameters.
 Common values are `AF_INET` for the type and `SOCK_STREAM` as domain.
 This will default to a TCP-over-IPv4 socket.

-After succesfully reserving a TCP socket from the networking stack, you will connect it to a remote endpoint.
+After succesfully reserving a TCP socket from the networking stack, it will be connected to a remote endpoint.
 This is where `connect(2)` is used and calling it will launch the TCP handshake.

 From that point on, we can just `write(2)` and `read(2)` data from our socket.

 The networking stack will handle queueing, retransmission, error-checking and reassembly of the data in the TCP stream.
 For the application, the inner acting of TCP is mostly opaque.
-The only thing the application can be sure is that the TCP has acknowledged the responsibility of sending and receiving the stream of data and subsequent informational messages from the socket interface.
+The only thing the application can rely on is that the TCP has acknowledged the responsibility of sending and receiving the stream of data, and that it will inform the application of unexpected behavior through the socket API.

+As an example, let's look at the system calls that a simple invocation of `curl(1)` does:

+{% highlight bash %}
+$ strace -esocket,connect,sendto,recvfrom,close curl -s example.com > /dev/null
+...
+socket(AF_INET, SOCK_STREAM, IPPROTO_TCP) = 3
+connect(3, {sa_family=AF_INET, sin_port=htons(80), sin_addr=inet_addr("93.184.216.34")}, 16) = -1 EINPROGRESS (Operation now in progress)
+sendto(3, "GET / HTTP/1.1\r\nHost: example.co"..., 75, MSG_NOSIGNAL, NULL, 0) = 75
+recvfrom(3, "HTTP/1.1 200 OK\r\nCache-Control: "..., 16384, 0, NULL, NULL) = 1448
+close(3)                                = 0
++++ exited with 0 +++
+{% endhighlight %}

+We observe the Socket API calls with `strace(1)`, a tool for tracing system calls and signals.
+The steps are:

+1. A socket is opened with `socket`, and the type is specified as IPv4/TCP.

+2. `connect` launches the TCP handshake.
+Destination address and port are passed to the function.

+3. After the connection is successfully established, `sendto(3)` is used to write data to the socket - in this case, the usual HTTP GET request.

+4. From that point on, `curl` eventually reads the incoming data with `recvfrom`.

+The astute reader may have noticed that no `read` or `write` system calls were placed.
+This is because the actual socket API does not contain those functions, but normal I/O operations can also be used.
+From `man socket(7)`:[^socket-man]

+_In addition, the standard I/O operations like write(2), writev(2), sendfile(2), read(2), and readv(2) can be used to read and write data._

+In the end, the Socket API contains multiple functions for just writing and reading data.
+This is complicated by the I/O family of functions, which can also be used to manipulate the socket's file descriptor.

 # Testing our Socket API